rage/programming-23/data/part-8/3-defining-classes.md

 </sample-output>

-As you can see above, the data attributes can be of any type.
-Here, each LotteryDraw object has data attributes of type `list` and `date`.
+As you can see above, the attributes can be of any type.
+Here, each LotteryDraw object has attributes of type `list` and `date`.

 <programming-exercise name='Book' tmcname='part08-05_book'>